 Victimisation is treating someone less favourably than others because he or she has, in good faith, complained (whether formally or otherwise) that someone has been bullying or harassing him or her or someone else, or supported someone to make a complaint or given evidence in relation to a complaint.
-This would include
+This would include isolating someone because he or she has made a complaint or giving him or her worse work.

-Provided that you act in good faith, ie you genuinely believe that what you are saying is true, you have a right not to be victimised for making a complaint or doing anything in relation to a complaint of bullying or harassment and the Preschool will take appropriate action to deal with any alleged victimisation, which may include disciplinary action against anyone found to have victimised against you.
+Provided that you act in good faith, i.e. you genuinely believe that what you are saying is true, you have a right not to be victimised for making a complaint or doing anything in relation to a complaint of bullying or harassment and the Preschool will take appropriate action to deal with any alleged victimisation, which may include disciplinary action against anyone found to have victimised against you.

-Making a complaint which you know to be untrue, or giving evidence which you know to be untrue, may lead to disciplinary action being taken against you.
+Making a complaint which you know to be untrue, or giving evidence which, you know to be untrue, may lead to disciplinary action being taken against you.